 The coastal road being too busy, our route takes you inland and rolling hills to the well preserved Abbey of La Lucerne.
 As the main road leaves the coast further south you cycle west until you discover the bay around Saint-Jean-le-Thomas.
 You follow it to the south headland of Grouin before finishing up to Avranches historical part of town.

 Today is given up to the visit of the Mont-Saint-Michel, the Abbey and the bay.
 You start with a great downhill from Avranches to the Mont-Saint-Michel bay and its Abbey.
 On the way you cycle through quaint country side, see herds of sheep on the reclaim land and pass by the German War Memorial of Huisnes-sur-Mer.
-Once at the Mont-St-Michel you can check-in, leave your bike at the hotel and go on with the visit.
+Once checked-in at your hotel in Pontorson you can, leave your bike at the hotel and take the shuttle to Mont Saint Michel or you can bike (30 min).
 You need a minimum of 3 hours to visit the Mont-St-Michel “town island” and its abbey on foot.
 In the evening you will have the whole place lighten for you!

 Day 8: Departure

 There is a shuttle bus service from Mont-St-Michel to Pontorson train station.

 7 nights in 3*** and 4**** hotels in cat.
 A

 7 nights in 2** and 3*** hotels in cat.
 B

 1 dinner (3 course menu)

 detailed tour description and maps